 4. Track User Engagement Data with Google Analytics

 User engagement shows you what users do when they arrive on your website.
 It helps you identify patterns of highly engaged user behavior which leads to more conversions and sales.

-For example, you may found out that users visiting a specific page are 10 times more likely to make a purchase.
-You can then use this insight to send more users to that page, or replicate the similar experience on other pages of your website.
+For example, you may find out that users visiting a specific page are 10 times more likely to make a purchase.
+You can then use this insight to send more users to that page, or replicate a similar experience on other pages of your website.

 Basically, you will be tracking data about how users interact with your website.
 For example:

 - Tracking your most popular content